The 11 Best Electronic Drum Sets for Kids (2023)

 It comes with the TD-1 drum module, which generates pretty good drum sounds.
 Plus, it has extra features for beginners to train with, such as a built-in metronome, coach function, and backing tracks.
 With the adjustable height, the kit is suitable for kids to play, but I recommend this one for kids older than 7 years old to really get the most out of the kit.

-The Alesis Nitro Mesh Kit is a great full-kit kids’ drum set with great features and a wide range of percussion sounds for the offered price.
-It comes with an 8″ dual-zone mesh snare drum pad, three 8″ mesh tom pads, a kick pad tower, and three 10″ cymbals, along with more than 350 percussion sounds.
+The Alesis Nitro Max Kit is a great full-kit kids’ drum set with great features and a wide range of percussion sounds for the offered price.
+It comes with a 10″ dual-zone mesh snare drum pad, three 8″ mesh tom pads, a kick pad tower, and three 10″ cymbals, along with 441 percussion sounds.

 Pros